robin-raymond/zax.io/compiler-directives.md

 ### `execute` directive

-An `execute` directive `[[execute=<option>]]` allows for a function's code block to immediately evaluate at compile-time on a host system, or restrict a code block from evaluating at compile-time where a function can only be run on a target system.
+An `[[execute |=<option>|]]` directive allows for a function's code block to immediately evaluate at compile-time on a host system, or restrict a code block from evaluating at compile-time where a function can only be run on a target system.

 The options are as follows:
 * `generate` - a code block will evaluate on a host system and resolve any input arguments at compile-time and generate new code as a substitute for the code block (i.e. the code block emits replacement tokens as a string)
 * `delegate` - a code block will evaluate on a host system but no input arguments will be resolved; instead all input arguments will be treated as a constant array of string literal values; the code block will generate new code as a substitute for the code block at compile-time (i.e. the code block emits replacement tokens as a string);
-* `dual` (default) - a code block will execute immediately on a host system if all values referenced are compile-time constants, or a code block will evaluate at runtime on a target system if any values referenced are not compile-time compatible on a host
+* `dual` (default on function is an `execute` directive is not specified) - a code block will execute immediately on a host system if all values referenced are compile-time constants, or a code block will evaluate at runtime on a target system if any values referenced are not compile-time compatible on a host
-* `host` - a code block will evaluate at compile-time on a host system and all referenced values must evaluate to compile-time values
+* `host` (default is `<option>` is not specified) - a code block will evaluate at compile-time on a host system and all referenced values must evaluate to compile-time values
 * `target` - a code block will evaluate on a target system at runtime only

 An `execute` directive with `target` must be used to create a `main` entry point function for a standard application running on a target system otherwise a called `main` function would immediately execute at compile-time rather than generating a compile-time target function: